 This will also help you see what other popular topics your target audience is searching for.

-Once you have a good number of keywords in your niche, it is important to know which to use.
+Once you have a good number of keywords in your niche, it is important to know which to use and which is the main focus keyword.
 Information is nothing if you don’t know how to use it, right?

 Google Adwords Keyword Planner and Google Trends are some of the tools you can use to check the search volumes of the keywords you’re considering.
 These tools will help you see which keywords or phrases are popular and you can then use this as the basis of your SEO strategy.

-Come up with a Title that Gets Attention
+Come up with a Great Title and Title Tag that Get Attention

-For your blog post to compete with the millions of other posts out there in your niche, your title needs to command attention.
+For your work to compete with the millions of other posts out there in your niche, your title needs to command attention.
 You need to entice your potential audience and make them want to click and read.

-Your headline is what will ultimately drive traffic to your blog or site.
+Your headline is what will ultimately drive traffic to your site.
 Great headlines can increase traffic by as much as 500%.
 This just highlights how important a killer headline is.

 So how do you come up with an amazing title?

 First, identify the subject matter.
-It’s essential to give your reader an idea of what the blog post is about.
+It’s essential to give your reader an idea of what the article is about.
 You also want to make sure that you draw the right reader to your post – your ideal target audience.